nehaljwani/team.exiv2.org/book/IMaEA.md

 #### Conan

 Starting with Exiv2 v0.27, we can use conan to build dependencies.
 I very much appreciate Luis bringing this technology to Exiv2 as it has hugely simplified building with Visual Studio.
-In the CI builders on GitHub, conan is used to build on Linux and macOS.
+In the CI builders on GitHub, conan is also used to build on Linux and macOS.
 At this time (June 2020), I haven't been able to get conan to work on Cygwin and/or MinGW/msys2.
 I expect that will soon be rectified.

 Prior to using conan, the build environment for Visual Studio were hand built for Visual Studio 2005 and relied on Visual Studio to convert them to the edition in use.
 Additionally, source trees for dependencies were required in specify locations on storage.
 We did support CMake on Visual Studio, however it was buried in a 500 line cmd file `cmakeBuild.cmd`.
 The effort to construct and maintain that apparatus was considerable.